combefis/combefis.github.io/teaching/projects/index.md

     of sciences</b>, in particular computer science.
 Some projects are also related to the improvement of the <b>success rate of students</b>.
-Finally, some projects are dedicated to teaching in special conditions or for a particular public such as young people who dropped out of school.</p>
+Finally, some projects are dedicated to teaching in special conditions or for a particular public such as young people who dropped out of school, for example.</p>

-    <p>In this section, you can find ressources related to the different
+    <p>In this section of the website, you can find resources related to the
-    projects as well as teaching and learning materials that has been developed in the frame of the projects.</p>
+    different projects as well as teaching and learning materials that has been developed in the frame of the projects.</p>
   </div>
   <div class="page-col page-col-2">